 We teach Modern Standard Chinese, the official language of the People's Republic of China.
 This is the native dialect of the people of the northern part of China, and the Chinese government is making an effort to teach it to all school children and public employees all over China.
 This dialect is also known as putonghua (in the PRC), guoyu (in Taiwan), Beijing dialect or Mandarin.
 It is different from Cantonese, Shanghai dialect, and many other regional dialects, which are mutually unintelligible, although the written language is virtually the same for all.

 What are the objectives of Chinese courses?

-The Chinese courses offered in the Department of Foreign languages and Literatures at Skidmore are designed to provide students with the basic language skills that are needed to function verbally and read contemporary Chinese publications in contemporary China, Taiwan, Hong Kong, Singapore, and other parts of East Asia.
+The Chinese courses offered in the Department of Foreign Languages and Literatures at Skidmore are designed to provide students with the basic language skills that are needed to function verbally and read contemporary Chinese publications in China, Taiwan, Hong Kong, Singapore, and other parts of East Asia.
 In the first-year classes we give equal emphasis to speaking, listening, writing and reading.
-Students are able t to use approximately 350 characters by the end of the first year.
+Students are able to use approximately 350 characters by the end of the first year.
 In the second year, the emphasis shifts slightly toward reading and speaking, and by the third year we offer advanced courses in reading, speaking and composition.
 We see language as apart of a culture and try to integrate both from the very beginning.

 Is there any way I can study Chinese in China?

 Yes!
 Skidmore is affiliated with the Associated Colleges in China Program (ACC), the CET Shanghai Program, and the IES Beijing Program.
 Through these programs, students can obtain internships in such fields as business, economics, education, environmental studies and journalism with many American and international organizations inside China.
 In addition, there are several other programs available in the PRC, Taiwan and Hong Kong for students who have had one year of Chinese.